amosyu2000/cyclops/docs/ProblemStatementAndGoals/ProblemStatementAndGoals.md

 - The system will be powered on and fully activated with all functionalities.
 - The system will be able to provide the following goals as outlined in Section 3 - Goals.
 - The user will have a safe experience travelling from their start to their destination.
+- The user will be able to easily dismount the system from their vehicle.

 ### 2.2 Stakeholders
 The stakeholders in this project are as follows: